cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 At this juncture, you may ask: Is it still possible to run a full game in almost a single block, as you did earlier in the [CosmJS integration tests](/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md#multiple-transactions-in-a-block)?
 After all, when `node-carol` passes on the transactions as they come, it is not certain that the recipients will honor the order in which they were received.
 Of course, they make sure to order Alice's transactions, thanks to the `sequence`, as well as Bob's.
 But do they keep the A-B-A-B... order in which they were sent?

-To find out, you need to credit tests' Alice and Bob's accounts:
+To find out, you need to credit the tests' Alice and Bob accounts:

-1. Get your prod setup's Alice and Bob's respective addresses:
+1. Get your prod setup's respective addresses for Alice and Bob:

    <CodeGroup>